Updated 07 Jun 2026

 - OA balance above S$20,000.
 The first S$20,000 of your OA cannot be invested under CPFIS-OA.
 Only amounts above this floor are available.
 Source

-For members 55+, the Special Account was closed in January 2025 — balances moved to RA (up to Full Retirement Sum) and any remainder went to OA at 2.5%.
-CPFIS-SA is effectively phased out for 55+.
+For members 55 and above, the Special Account was closed in January 2025 — balances moved to RA (up to Full Retirement Sum) and any remainder went to OA at 2.5%.
+As of that date, no 55+ member has an SA, so CPFIS-SA simply doesn’t apply to them.
 Source

-This article focuses on CPFIS-OA for T-bills, the most common path.
+This article focuses on CPFIS-OA for T-bills, by far the most common path used by retail members.

 The application flow (online only)

-All three banks now support online CPFIS-OA T-bill applications.
-No physical bank visit needed.
+As of Q2 2026, all three banks support online CPFIS-OA T-bill applications — no physical branch visit needed.
 Source

 DBS/POSB